 10. Are There Areas For Both of Us to Get Ready in the Morning?

-If you’re a bride dreaming of getting your hair and makeup done in the bridal suite of your venue or a groom looking for an area to prep ahead of the day, it’s important to make sure that space is actually available.
+If you’re a bride dreaming of getting your hair and makeup done at your venue, or a groom looking for an area to prep ahead of the day, it’s important to make sure that space is actually available.
 Not all wedding venues will have the facilities for you and your partner to get ready there on the morning of your wedding.
-Is this included in the price too?

 11. What is the Changeover Plan From Ceremony to Reception Room?